- Drug test kits are a fast and reliable way to detect illicit drug use. But you may ask, how accurate are at home drug tests?

 Are there substances that can give false results?

-According to WebMD, positive results can be false 10% of the time, while negative results can be false 15% of the time.
+According to WebMD, positive results can be false 10% of the time, while negative results can be false 15%.
 Using a Vicks Inhaler can give a positive result for amphetamines and methamphetamine.
 This is even if the person tested took none of these substances tested for.
 Painkillers like ibuprofen and naproxen will give false-positive results for barbiturates and marijuana.
-Eating a poppy seed muffin (with up to 15 g poppy seeds), can result in positive results for morphine and codeine.
+Eating a poppy seed muffin (with up to 15 g poppy seeds) can produce positive results for morphine and codeine.

 But what if someone exposes you to drugs?
-Not to worry — even with exposure, you will get negative results for the use of substances at the time of testing.
+Not to worry — even with exposure, you will get negative results for substance use at the time of testing.
 “Passive” inhalation of marijuana or crack cocaine will not produce positive results.
 A recent study had 6 volunteers inhale 200 mg of freebase cocaine vapor in an enclosed 8 x 8 x 7 ft. room.
 Even so, their urine did not exceed government-thresholds.
 In another study, 3 volunteers inhaled smoke from 8 other people.
-The 8 smokers consumed a total of 32 marijuana joints in a 10 x 10 x 5 ft room.
+The 8 smokers consumed 32 marijuana joints in a 10 x 10 x 5 ft room.

 How to get the most out of your home test kit results